sandhyaparna/Data-Science/Modeling/Train_Validation_Test Splits.md

 DONT split Train & Test based on Time https://discuss.analyticsvidhya.com/t/is-it-wise-to-split-training-and-test-dataset-based-on-time-year/2967/4 <br/>
 Split data coming from DIFFERENT distributions https://www.kdnuggets.com/2019/01/when-your-training-testing-data-different-distributions.html <br/>

+### Avoid Common Errors
+* Lack of generalization - Create 3 identically distributed Machine Learning data sets such that it is repeatable
+*

 * Split data intio Train & Test - Stratified splits if the data is imbalanced
 * Use Train data to perform cross-validation.
 A seperate Test set makes more sense when you use cross-validation or manully change the model hyperparameters based on the results of your model on the validation set.